-To read more information about custody decisions in Kansas, see Child Custody in Kansas: The Best Interests of the Child.
+To read more information about custody decisions in Kansas, see Kansas Child Custody Laws.

-Judge will consider a child's preference whenever the child is of sufficient age, maturity and understanding.
-There’s no specific age when a child can choose to live with one parent over the other.
-Instead, the judge decides whether a child is old and mature enough on a case-by-case basis.
-Generally, however, judges will always hear from children aged 12 and older.
+The judge will consider a child's preference whenever the child is of sufficient age, maturity, and understanding.
+However, there's no specific age when a child can choose to live with one parent over the other.
+Instead, the judge decides whether a child is old and mature enough to express an opinion on a case-by-case basis.
 For younger children, courts may speak with children to determine their maturity before factoring the child's preference into the custody decision.

 Judges try to determine the reasons behind a child's preference before deciding how much weight to give it in the custody decision.
-For example, some children may be easily swayed by gifts, lots of attention, guilt, or other emotions.
+For example, parents may easily sway a child by giving gifts, lots of attention, guilt, or other emotions.
 Besides age and maturity, judges will look to factors like the child's relationship with each parent, the strength of the preference, and hostility towards one parent or the other.

 The child's preference is rarely the determining factor in a custody case.
-Courts are simply required to consider the child's preference along with all the other custodial factors.
-If the child's preference isn’t in his or her best interest, the judge won't hesitate to grant custody to the other parent.
+The law requires courts to consider the child's preference along with all the other custodial factors.
+If the child's opinion doesn't protect the child's best interest, the judge won't hesitate to grant custody to the other parent.

 Kansas courts prefer not to have minor children testify in court about their custodial preferences.
 Many children already feel responsible for their parent's divide, and asking them to choose between their parents publicly exacerbates the problem.

 To minimize the impact on the child, judges interview minor children in court chambers.
-The court will question the child about his or her views on custody, residency, visitation, and parenting time.
+The court will question the child about views on custody, residency, visitation, and parenting time.
 The judge sometimes allows the parents' attorneys to be present for the interview, but it always takes place outside of the parents' presence.
 If either parent requests, the court reporter will make a record of the interview.
 (Kan.
 Stat.
 Ann. § 23-3209.)

 In some cases, the judge appoints an investigator to prepare a report about an appropriate custody arrangement.
 The investigator meets with both parents, the child, and any other person who may have information about the child and potential custodial arrangements.
-The investigator will talk with the child about his or her custodial preferences and includes the child's opinion in the custody report.
+The investigator will talk with the child about custodial preferences and includes the child's opinion in the custody report.
 Attorneys can cross-examine the investigator about the child's preference in court as well.
 (Kan.
 Stat.
 Ann. § 23-3210.)